 FAQs – How to book road test in Ontario?

-What happens if I fail G Road Test?
+What if I flunk the G Road Test?

-I failed G Test and my license expired – what now?
+What should I do if I failed the G Test and my license has expired?

-What happens after you pass your G Road Test?
+What next after you pass your G Road Test?